zacalex/routeTracker/README.md

 ## AWF Package

+If you already have an angularjs project, follow this step to make it a AWF application
+- build the project to production code, adjust the absolute path to relative paths
+- build app package with script
+- upload package to DCNM

 A DCNM application is comprised of the following
 - An application specification, <a href="packDir/spec.yml">spec.yml</a>
 - A Docker container image as a simple tar ball, <a href="packDir/image.tar">image.tar</a>
 - An icon that best depicts the application on the DCNM Catalog, for example <a href="packDir/icon.png">icon.png</a>

+A simple example script to generate package, <a href="dcnmPackage.sh">dcnmPackage.sh</a>
+Sample usage : ./dcnmPackage.sh routetracker:v1 routetracker

 ### app specification